shelost/Gallery/src/posts/palace.md

 ---
 series: History
 type: blog
-title: The Palace Economy
+title: The AI Palace Economy
 description: Article
-blurb: "The AI Revolution and its Potential Implications as the Universal Liquidity Provider of a Market Economy"
+blurb: "The Intelligence Revolution and its Potential Implications as a Universal Liquidity Provider for the Digital Economy"
 card: null
 preview: null
 rating: 4